 The way we work

 - We mix disciplines and share knowledge.

-- We produce open and visible code to help enable areas of the business and other organisations to easily access and exploit our data.
+- We produce open and visible code to help enable our own organisation and others to easily access and exploit our data.

-- To quickly test and try new technologies - exploring ways to make our operational services more robust.
+- To quickly test and try new technologies and by exploring ways to make our operational services more robust.

 - To help both internal Met Office systems and external collaborators to easily access our data.

-- By working outside of the main network we reduce the risk to the organisation and help to feedback learnings to improve our operational services.
+- By working outside of the main network we reduce the risk to the organisation and help to feedback learnings that can improve our operational services.

 - We can try things quickly and cheaply at a low risk.

 From one day hacks, week long intense sprints and longer, larger projects, we've worked on lots of prototypes: